The Islamic New Year

-Benefits of Fasting
+Additional Benefits of Fasting in Muharram

-And there are great benefits to fasting in the month of Muharram.
+There are great benefits to fasting in the month of Muharram.
 “A man once came to the Prophet and said, “O Messenger of God, tell me what month I should fast other than Ramadan?”
-The Messenger of God replied, “If you desire to fast for an entire month in addition to Ramadan then fast the month of al-Muharram as it is the month of God, a month in which God accepted the repentance of certain folk and in which he accepts the repentance of others.”
+The Messenger of God replied, “If you desire to fast for an entire month in addition to Ramadan then fast the month of Muharram, as it is the month of God, a month in which God accepted the repentance of certain folk and in which he accepts the repentance of others.”

 “Whoever fasts three days in the month of al-Muharram, they being Thursday, Friday and Saturday, God will decree for him the reward of seventy years worship.”